- Getting Started

 - Innovate: DigitalX offers end-to-end creation and support of digital experiences that are student centric, universally designed, and accessible.

-Digital accessibility, video production, or academic technology consultation services can be requested by contacting the MSU IT Service Desk at (517) 432-6200, email@example.com or via chat at https://tech.msu.edu/support/help/.
+Digital accessibility, video production, or academic technology consultation services can be requested by contacting the MSU IT Service Desk at (517) 432-6200 or visit the IT Service Portal.

 We have great energy in MSU IT driving the DigitalX team expansion and we look forward to working with you on these important initiatives.
 If you have questions, please contact me at CIO@msu.edu.